On flat even deformation rings: Introduction

-\begin{theorem}[\cite{Wiles}] Let $p\geq 3,$ and let $S$ be a finite set of places containing $p$ and the archimedian place of $\Q$.
-Consider an odd, irreducible residual Galois representation
+\begin{theorem} Let $S$ be a finite set of places in $\Q$ containing the prime $p$ and the infinite place.
+Let $\Q_S$ be the maximal extension of $\Q$ unramified outside $S$ and consider an irreducible even representation

+Suppose the global setting is balanced of rank one, in the sense that the Selmer and dual Selmer groups are of equal rank one:

-of fixed determinant.
-After allowing ramification at a finite set of auxiliary primes, the dual Selmer group is annihilated, the global odd deformation ring is finite and flat over $\W$, and $\overline{\rho}$ admits a characteristic zero lift. \end{theorem}
+Let $d\geqslant 2$ be any integer.
+There exists an infinite set $C^{(p)}_d$ of primes such after after allowing ramification at one additonal prime $v \in C^{(p)}_d$, the global setting remains balanced of rank one, the global even deformation ring is finite and flat over $\Z_p$ and has the explicit structure

-For \emph{even} Galois representations, the analogous question of whether their deformations rings are finite and flat remains wide open.
-In this paper, the following result is proved.

-\begin{theorem} Let $p\geq 3,$ and let $S$ be a finite set of places containing $p$ and the archimedian place of $\Q$.
-Consider an even, irreducible residual Galois representation